10 Limitations & Challenges in Selenium WebDriver

 Some of the web pages are user specific.
 These user-specific pages load different elements depends on the different user.
 Sometimes some elements appear depends upon the previous action.

 In runtime selenium script may not identify the element.
+We may face errors like elements not found error.
 To overcome this we need to use explicit waits in the script to give the elements enough time to load and to identify the element.

 Windows-based pops are part of the operating system.
-It’s sometimes tough to automate a simple prompt, or confirmation alert pops-up.
+It’s sometimes tough to automate a simple pop-up window or alert.
 Selenium does not support native operating system based dialog windows.
 It’s beyond selenium’s capabilities.

 We could use AutoIT to handle the windows based popups.